Indictment and arrest of Julian Assange: Charge of conspiracy to commit computer intrusion

 On 11 April 2019, the day of Assange's arrest in London, the indictment against him was unsealed.
 He was charged with conspiracy to commit computer intrusion (i.e. hacking into a government computer), a crime that carries a maximum 5-year sentence.

 The charges allege that Assange sought to help Chelsea Manning crack a password hash so that Manning could use a different username to download classified documents.
 This "would have made it more difficult for investigators to identify Manning as the source of disclosures of classified information".
 This allegation had been known since 2011 and is a less serious charge than those levelled against Manning, and carries a maximum sentence of five years.
 The US pointed to chat logs and filed an affidavit that said they were able to identify Assange as the person chatting with Manning using hints he made during the chats and that Manning identified him as Assange to Adrian Lamo.

 Superseding indictment

 Charges under the Espionage Act

+On 23 May 2019, Assange was indicted on 17 new charges relating to the Espionage Act of 1917 in the United States District Court for the Eastern District of Virginia.
+The charges carried a maximum sentence of 170 years in prison: